-Just a few notes on making this easy authentic hummus recipe as it really is very simple and doesn’t need to be unnecessarily complicated.
+Just a few tips to making this easy authentic hummus recipe as it really is very simple and doesn’t need to be unnecessarily complicated.
 Firstly, make sure you use good quality ingredients, especially when it comes to your chickpeas, tahini and olive oil.

 Lastly, try to get hold of sumac to sprinkle on your hummus at the end.
-But of course if you can’t, paprika is next best.
+But, if you can’t, ground paprika, while quite a different spice, is next best.

 Making Homemade Hummus from Scratch

-What makes this easy authentic hummus recipe so easy is that it can be made with a can of chickpeas and a handful of other ingredients that you throw into a food processor.
+What makes this easy authentic hummus recipe so easy is that it can be made with canned chickpeas and a handful of other ingredients that you throw into a food processor.
 Recipes don’t get much easier than that.